 Further, Michael Hunt, director of the University of Maryland McNair Scholars Program has gone on record stating that

 “[My] goal is to “remove barriers and not maintain obstacles under the guise of academic freedom or other university policies.
 I pray that one day, we will not need committees or a pandemic to determine if something is equitable.”

-We have already covered how to write a statement of purpose for grad school (with examples) as well as 20 tips for writing a strong grad school statement of purpose.
+We have already covered how to write a Statement of Purpose for grad school (with examples).

-Unlike a college or undergraduate admissions essay format, a grad school statement of purpose is generally not uploaded in a text box or input field in some platform, as the Common Application essay is.
+Unlike a college admissions essay, a grad school Statement of Purpose is generally not uploaded in a text box or input field in some platforms, as the Common Application essay is.

 Applying to graduate school means applying directly to the graduate program and its parent department.
 Graduate programs are separate entities within their universities.
 Applying to the College of Arts & Sciences is different than applying to a university’s College of Engineering.

 As a result, most graduate school applications are simply uploaded directly to the program.
 So, you will likely be uploading a Word .doc or Adobe .pdf file.